Adolf Bastian: Works

 Bastian is remembered as one of the pioneers of the concept of the 'psychic unity of mankind' – the idea that all humans share a basic mental framework.
-This became the basis in other guises of 20th century structuralism, and influenced Carl Jung's idea of the collective unconscious.
-He also argued that the world was divided up into different 'geographical provinces' and that each of these provinces moved through the same stages of evolutionary development.
+This became the basis of 20th century structuralism, and influenced Carl Jung's idea of the collective unconscious.
+He also argued that the world was divided into different 'geographical provinces' and that each of these provinces had the same stages of evolutionary development.
 According to Bastian, innovations and culture traits tended not to diffuse across areas.
 Rather, each province took its unique form as a result of its environment.
-This approach was part of a larger nineteenth century interest in the 'comparative method' as practiced by anthropologists such as Edward B. Tylor.
+This philosophy was part of a larger nineteenth century interest in the 'comparative method' as practiced by anthropologists such as Edward B. Tylor.